ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 - [Jupiter Notebook](https://jupyter.org/) to edit code for this project
 - [Kaggle](https://www.kaggle.com/) to download datasets for this project
 - [GitHub](https://github.com/): To store the project code after being pushed from Gitpod.
-- [Codeanywhere workspace](https://app.codeanywhere.com/) Gitpod Dashboard was used to write the code and its terminal to 'commit' to GitHub and 'push' to GitHub Pages.
+- [Codeanywhere workspace](https://app.codeanywhere.com/) Codeanywhere Dashboard was used to write the code and its terminal to 'commit' to GitHub and 'push' to GitHub Pages.

 ### Languages
 - [Python](https://www.python.org/)